FoodAdvisorProject/FoodAdvisorDocs/FoodAdvisorServer/ServerHTTP_API.md

 NB: this function will be hidden and provided only associated with a session cookie

 - Method: GET /getUser
+- Return: a JSON Object that represent an [User](#User) in case of success, error description in case of error.
 - Fields:
  - user_id LONG